Generative Modeling of Weights: Generalization or Memorization?: Background

 \paragraph{Other methods}.
-Hypernetworks~\cite{ha2016hypernetworks, brock2018smash, zhang2018graph, knyazev2021parameter, knyazev2023can} are neural networks trained to generate the weights of a target network based on an input representation, typically in a deterministic manner.
-However, as their generated weights often underperform compared to those obtained via gradient-based optimization, they are mainly used for weight initialization and neural architecture search.
-Unlike the generative modeling methods that we study, the training of hypernetworks relies on supervision from downstream tasks rather than a collection of trained model checkpoints.
+Hypernetworks~\citep{ha2016hypernetworks, brock2018smash, zhang2018graph, knyazev2021parameter, knyazev2023can} are neural networks trained to generate the weights of a target network, typically in a deterministic manner.
+Unlike the generative modeling methods that we study, hypernetworks are trained using supervision from downstream tasks rather than a collection of network checkpoints.
+As hypernetworks' generated weights often underperform compared to those obtained via gradient-based optimization, they are mainly used for weight initialization and neural architecture search.